History & Culture

 Learn about longhorns

 With the largest collection of longhorn history in the world, this museum is a must for any Texas history buff.
 Discover how League City played a vital role in saving the Texas longhorn from extinction, and learn our local connection to actor John Wayne.
 The museum features a historic firearms collection, along with other artifacts from the city’s founding families.
+While you're there, walk across the lawn to the Italian Heritage Museum, and learn about how League City's Italian immigrants helped shape the city.

 Learn more at butlerlonghornmuseum.com